ahpatel81/DHA-Pipeline-Tool/README.md

 ## Notes on the DHA article

-Jennifer's first email asked about DHA contracts.
 The DHA 2027 article exists at: https://orangeslices.ai/three-dozen-dha-expiring-tasks-expected-to-draw-a-crowd-in-2027/

 However, the DHA contract list is behind the OrangeSlices Insider paywall (~$295/year).